About the Land Grant Initiative

 Introduction

-Our History: land grant èßäÊÓƵ
+Our history: land grant èßäÊÓƵ

 History

 The University of èßäÊÓƵ (UA) is a land-grant institution that was formally established by the èßäÊÓƵ Territorial Legislature as the èßäÊÓƵ Agricultural College and School of Mines in 1917.
-As a land-grant institution, the UA was due to receive federal lands within èßäÊÓƵ as a way of providing long-term stable funding for public higher education.
-However, the UA only received about 150,000 acres of its approximately 500,000-acre entitlement and continues to operate with a substantial deficit ever since (click here for more information on that deficit and the history of UA's land grants).
+As a land-grant institution, UA was due to receive federal lands within èßäÊÓƵ as a way of providing long-term stable funding for public higher education.
+However, UA only received about 150,000 acres of its approximately 500,000-acre entitlement and continues to operate with a substantial deficit ever since (click here for more information on that deficit and the history of UA's land grants).

 2022 Land Grant Initiative

-The first step towards remedying the UA's land grant deficit was securing a way, consistent with the èßäÊÓƵ Constitution, for the State and Federal Governments to fulfill the èßäÊÓƵ Statehood Act commitment to provide UA with the rest of its land grant.
-Thanks to the incredible work of èßäÊÓƵ's Congressional Delegation, and in particular Senator Lisa Murkowski, a federal bill was drafted that provides a mechanism for the U.S. to convey lands from èßäÊÓƵ's remaining statehood entitlement to the UA.
+The first step towards remedying UA's land grant deficit was securing a way, consistent with the èßäÊÓƵ Constitution, for the State and Federal Governments to fulfill the èßäÊÓƵ Statehood Act commitment to provide UA with the rest of its land grant.
+Thanks to the incredible work of èßäÊÓƵ's Congressional Delegation, and in particular Senator Lisa Murkowski, a federal bill was drafted that provides a mechanism for the U.S. to convey lands from èßäÊÓƵ's remaining statehood entitlement to UA.
 This bill, previously titled the University of èßäÊÓƵ Fiscal Foundation Act, was incorporated into an end-of-2022 omnibus appropriations bill that was signed into law by President Biden ().
-This law provides the UA four years to:
+This law provides UA four years to:

-The law also directs the Secretary of the Interior to convey up to 360,000 acres of the UA's 500,000 acres of selections; however, the law does not dictate when the lands are to be conveyed.
+The law also directs the Secretary of the Interior to convey up to 360,000 acres of UA's 500,000 acres of selections; however, the law does not dictate when the lands are to be conveyed.

-Who Benefits?
+Who benefits?

-The largest beneficiary of the proceeds from UA land holdings is the UA Scholars program, which awards $12,000 scholarships to the top ten percent of high school graduates in èßäÊÓƵ each year.
+The largest beneficiary of the proceeds from UA land holdings is the UA Scholars program, which awards $15,000 scholarships to the top ten percent of high school graduates in èßäÊÓƵ each year.
 The conveyance of outstanding lands will secure this important investment in èßäÊÓƵ's future.

 Did you know?

-• Today, the UA Land team manages a blended portfolio – natural resource development, land sales, leases, and permits, and alternative revenue streams including conservation easements and a potential carbon sequestration program.
+- Today, the UA Land team manages a blended portfolio – natural resource development, land sales, leases, and permits, and alternative revenue streams including conservation easements and a potential carbon sequestration program.
 Our plan for our final Land Grant parcels will be no different.

-• Currently, University landholdings total approximately 150,000 acres (including 12,000 acres for campuses and educational purposes).
+- Currently, University landholdings total approximately 150,000 acres (including 12,000 acres for campuses and educational purposes).

 Process